SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/README.md

 ### How responses are structured

-Every response follows a clean, consistent format — no walls of text, no generic output.
+Every response follows a clean, consistent format: no walls of text, no generic output.

 ```
 Summary: <one line — the direct answer>